 During the Majuli festival, many activities are generally performed.
 Among those activities, Majuli’s rich cultural heritage is a very significant one.

 The Satriya culture, which has been reputed by Maha Purush Srimanta Shankardeva, is the main among those activities.

 Through traditional dance, songs, and collective co-operation, this festival inspires friendship and world peace to the human race.

 On the other hand different castes – culture people exhibit their traditional food, artistic directions and their way of living systems during this festival.

-This is the way, the festivals have been able to maintain the unity among the people of different community’s.
-We hope, Majuli festivals will remain alive in future as it is today.
+This is the way, the festivals have been able to maintain unity among the people of different communities.
+We hope, Majuli festivals will remain alive in the future as it is today.